An Empirical Survey of Data Augmentation for Time Series Classification with Neural Networks: Introduction

 The contributions are as follows: \begin{itemize} \item We review time series data augmentation with a comprehensive taxonomy and categorization.
 In addition, we thoroughly outline and describe time series data augmentation methods. \item Using time series classification as a target, we perform a thorough comparative evaluation of time series data augmentation methods and demonstrate their effects on a variety of state-of-the-art neural network-based models.
-The data augmentation methods used for the evaluations include jittering, permutation, flipping, scaling, magnitude warping, time warping, slicing, window warping, SPAWNER, wDBA ASD, RGW, and DGW.
-Each of these methods is compared to no augmentation (or identity), using an MLP, LSTM, BLSTM, VGG, ResNet, and LSTM-FCN.
+The data augmentation methods used for the evaluations include jittering, permutation, flipping, scaling, magnitude warping, time warping, slicing, window warping, SuboPtimAl Warped time series geNEratoR~(SPAWNER)~\cite{Kamycki_2019}, weighted Dynamic Time Warping Barycentric Averaging~(wDBA)~\cite{Forestier_2017}, Random Guided Warping~(RGW)~\cite{iwana2020time}, and Discriminative Guided Warping~(DGW)~\cite{iwana2020time}.
+Each of these methods is compared to no augmentation (or identity), using an MLP, a Long Short-Term Memory (LSTM) recurrent neural network, a Bidirectional Long Short-Term Memory (BLSTM) recurrent neural network, a VGG network, a ResNet, and a LSTM Fully Convolutional Network~(LSTM-FCN).
 We test on all 128 datasets from the 2018 UCR Time Series Archive repository. \item We discuss the aspects of each time series data augmentation method including, the advantages and disadvantages, the characteristics, and suggestions for usage for different dataset types, dataset properties, and with different models. \item Thorough analysis is performed using visualizations of the data augmentation methods, correlation analysis between accuracy and dataset properties, and examination of the comparative evaluations. \end{itemize}